FV (Face Value)

 Rights: Company issues Rights whenever it requires capital, in rights, the company issues new shares in which only the existing shareholders can apply.
 Generally, the price at which you get the rights is lesser than the CMP of the company.

 It is up to you to apply for the rights or not.
 Rights must be applied whenever the rights price is lesser compared to CMP.

-The companies that come with a right issue and the issue gets oversubscribed then; the company is considered to be fundamentally strong.
+The companies that come with the rights issue and the issue gets oversubscribed then; the company is considered to be fundamentally strong.

-Preference Share Allotment: In this, the company issues new shares to the promoters, the new shares are issued with the 6 months avg.
+Preference Share Allotment: In this, the company issues new shares to the promoters, the new shares are issued with the six months avg.
 CMP of the company.

 Promoters are nothing but owners of the company who have maximum shares of the company.

 Note: If the Preference share allotment price is much less than CMP, then the company is not genuine and vice-versa.